CodingTrain/website-archive/_GuestTutorials/009-jabril-color-predictor.md

 Jabril visits the Coding Train to present a new project: A Machine Learning Color Predictor!

-Self-proclaimed "fuil time cany consumer", Jabril explores the realm of software development employing his unique skill of speaking without moving his lips.
-His entertaining personality guides us down the path as he dabbles in AI, machine learning, robotics and video games.
+Self-proclaimed "full time candy consumer", Jabril explores the realm of software development, employing his unique skill of speaking without moving his lips.
+We are highly entertained as he dabbles through AI, machine learning, robotics and video games.